“Stiling” and Profiling on the Tunxis

 That meant I was nearing Johnnycake Mountain road and would pass by some rather massive new homes.
 The trail avoids most of the cleared area and even finds a cool little hemlock grove with a large cliff in the midst of the large yards behind the large houses.

 After crossing Johnnycake Road – hey, what the heck is a Johnnycake anyway?
 A Jonnycake is an unleavened cornmeal pancake popular in regional American cuisine and strongly identified with Rhode Island foods.
 A Jonnycake is usually made of lightly sweetened cornmeal and hot water and fried in butter, somewhat similar to fried polenta or thin wheat bread.

 Jonnycake is often served with maple syrup or other sweet toppings and were popular dating back to colonial times.
 I’m quite sure they are bland and nasty to our modern tastes.
 Anyway, the trail is suddenly completely different and crosses open farmland and green fields.

 From the 1160′ summit of Johnnycake Mountain, I took in views of the surrounding hills and the Johnnycake Mountain Farm below.
 There is a cool little register box before the summit, with descriptions of the area.
-Long story short, the owners of that farm opened up other farms around the country with the Johnnycake name.
-But back to the trail, one must sort of guess which way it crosses this old pasture land to get to the two stiles to climb over the electrified fences.
+To continue along the trail, one must sort of guess which way it crosses this old pasture land to get to the two stiles to climb over the electrified fences.

 It’s a secret, but the fences are no longer “live,” but it’s still fun to pretend when ascending the stiles.